math-a3k/django-ai/docs/apps/examples.rst

 .. autofunction:: examples.migrations.0005_add_avg_times_clusters.populate_avg_times

-The ``Network type`` is set to "Clustering" in the Bayesian Network object and the network topology can be briefly described as:
+For implementing the model, the ``Network type`` is set to "Clustering" in the Bayesian Network object and the network topology can be briefly described as:

 ``alpha``
     The prior for the probability of assignment to a cluster (group).